HinChou/Web-Scraper/README.md

 2. Web Scraper for Houses for Rent Website:
 Houses for rent data from http://www.58.com

-4. Web Scraper for Teacher Career Information: Using Multiprocessing Module Aggregate information from several websites
+4. Web Scraper for teacher career information: Using multiprocessing module Aggregate information from several websites

 Why multiprocessing?
-Differences betweent multiprocessing and threading.
+Differences between multiprocessing and threading.

 # Thoughts:
 * DataFrame & Series object have a nice feature about handling the missing data than list, array, dict.